-For more than sixty five years, the College of Law’s Legal Clinics have provided law students with opportunities to learn by doing—representing clients and helping resolve legal disputes.
+For more than sixty-five years, the College of Law’s Legal Clinics have provided law students with opportunities to learn by doing—representing clients and helping resolve legal disputes.
 Our legal clinic is the oldest continually operating clinical program in the nation.
-We offer ten clinics as well as five externship programs, providing a clinic opportunity for every willing student:
+We offer the following clinics, practicum, and externships, providing a clinic opportunity for every willing student:

 Business Law Clinic

 Domestic Violence Clinic

 Family Mediation Clinic